ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 ### usermods

-Most HSMs have some concept of trusted execution environment where user software modules can be loaded inside the HSM to run with some level of priviledged access to the application keys.
-This attribute lists user modules currently loaded onto the HSM in a human readable format, preferabbly JSON.
+Most HSMs have some concept of trusted execution environment where user software modules can be loaded inside the HSM to run with some level of privileged access to the application keys.
+This attribute lists user modules currently loaded onto the HSM in a human readable format, preferably JSON.

 ### fipsboot

-FIPS 140-3 CMVP validation places stringeant requirements on the cryptography offered by the module, including only enabling FIPS-approved algorithms, certain requirements on entropy sources, and extensive start-up self-tests.
+FIPS 140-3 CMVP validation places stringent requirements on the cryptography offered by the module, including only enabling FIPS-approved algorithms, certain requirements on entropy sources, and extensive start-up self-tests.
 Many HSMs include a configuration setting that allows the device to be taken out of FIPS mode and thus enable additional functionality or performance.

 This boolean attribute indicates whether the device is currently operating in FIPS mode.
 For most HSMs, changing this configuration setting from `fipsboot=true` to `fips-boos=false` is destructive and will result in zeroization of all cryptographic keys held within the module.